BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    7. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
    8. To view the demo page, go to `http://localhost:8001`
    9. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
-   10. Enjoy using Backbone, Require, Grunt, Lodash, Almond, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, and Jasmine (enjoyment optional)
+   10. Enjoy using Backbone, Lodash, Require.js, Almond.js, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, Jasmine, and Grunt (enjoyment optional)

 #Tour of the Boilerplate Files

 index.html
 ----------

+   _HTML5 Boilerplate_
    Uses a large portion of the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) HTML and CSS.

+   _Environment_
-As you continue down the page to the first `<script>` tag, you will notice there is a `production` local JavaScript variable that is used to communicate to your application whether you would like to load production or development CSS and JavaScript files.
+   As you continue down the page to the first `<script>` tag, you will notice there is a local JavaScript variable, called `production`, that is used to communicate to your application whether you would like to load production or development CSS and JavaScript files.

+   _BoilerplateMVC Helper Methods_
+   To load our production/development CSS and JavaScript files, you can use the handy BoilerplateMVC helper methods included directly in our HTML page.
+Below are the available helper methods:

+   *loadCSS(url, callback)* - Asynchronously includes a CSS file to a page

+   *loadJS(file, callback)* - Asynchronously includes a JavaScript file to the page

+   *loadFiles(production, obj, callback)* - Calls the `loadCSS()` and `loadJS()` methods internally to asynchronously include our CSS and JavaScript files

+   **Note:** Require.js does not officially support [loading CSS files](http://requirejs.org/docs/faq-advanced.html#css), which is why we included the `loadCSS()` method to asynchronously include our CSS files.

+   Loading files asynchronously prevents our application files from blocking the loading of the UI and allows us the flexibilty to load different CSS/JavaScript files if a user is on a mobile/desktop device.

+   Since the Desktop/Mobile versions of the boilerplate point Require.js to two different files, including Require.js asynchronously with the `loadJS` method provides the flexibility to do that.

    _Mobile Detection Script_

-   There is also a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile or desktop browser.
+   There is a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile or desktop browser.

-   _Loading Files_

-   The `loadFiles()` method is then used to load all of the correct CSS and JavaScript files.
-Below is what get's included:

-   _Mobile or Tablet Browser_

-   If a mobile browser is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/MobileInit` (this tells Require.js to look for a MobileInit.js file inside of the config folder).
-The combined jQuery Mobile and common CSS file are also included asynchronously.

-   _Desktop Browser_

-   If a desktop device is found, then Require.js is included asynchronously within the HTML page, and the Require.js script tag HTML5 data attribute, `data-main`, is set to `js/app/config/DesktopInit` (this tells Require.js to look for a DesktopInit.js file inside of the config folder).
-The combined Bootstrap and common CSS file are also included asynchronously.

-   **Note**:  You do not need to use the JavaScript mobile detection script for your application to use Backbone.js or Require.js.
-I just put it in so that you could see an example of how to separate your Mobile and Desktop JavaScript logic.
+   **Note**:  You do not need to use the provided JavaScript mobile detection script for your application.
+We provided it for convenience so that you could see an example of how to separate your Mobile and Desktop JavaScript logic using Require.js.

    _Production Mode_